 Boards and Commission Descriptions

-A five-member board whose members meet on-call, as needed.
+A five-member board, and two alternate members, whose members meet on the fourth Wednesday of each month at 5:30 p.m.
 This Board was established to hear appeals on actions taken by an administrative officer or administrative agency of the City relating to ministerial enforcement of the provisions of the Municipal Code.
 The Office of the City Clerk provides staff support, (760) 323-8204.

-A nineteen-member commission whose members meet on the second Wednesday of each month at 8:00 a.m. in the Conference Room on the second floor of the Terminal Building.
+A nineteen-member commission whose members meet on the second Wednesday of each month at 5:30 p.m.
 The Commission advises the Council on matters concerning the Palm Springs Airport.
 Included within its scope are the areas of acquisition, development, financing and lease arrangements, present and future operation plans and budget with a profit and loss statement.
 Staff support is provided by the Department of Aviation, (760) 318-3805.

 The Architectural Advisory Committee (AAC) is composed of seven members and appointed by the Planning Commission.
-Each member is required to be a registered voter and resident of Palm Springs with experience in Architecture, Landscape and related fields of Design.
-The one residency exception is that the Licensed Landscape Architect may reside elsewhere in the Coachella Valley.
-The AAC meets on the first and third Monday of every month to review and make recommendations on development applications.
+Each member is required to have experience in Architecture, Landscape and related fields of Design.
+The AAC meets on the first and third Monday of every month at 5:30 p.m. to review and make recommendations on development applications.

-A seven-member board whose members meet on the second Tuesday of each month at 9:00 a.m. in the Large Conference Room at City Hall.
+A seven-member board whose members meet on the first Tuesday of each month at 5:30 p.m.
 This Board was established to nominate and recommend to City Council, potential historic sites and the designation of historic districts within the city.
 Responsibilities also include designating sites for plaques within the city.
 Staff support is provided by the Planning Department, (760) 323-8270.
-Historic Preservation and the HSPB.

-A nine-member commission whose members meet on the second Monday of each month at 3:00 p.m., in the Large Conference Room at City Hall.
+A nine-member commission whose members meet on the second Monday of each month at 5:30 p.m.
 This Commission was formed to promote improved relations, civic peace, intergroup understanding, and the full acceptance, respect, and participation of all persons in all aspects of community life so that all will be equal in the eyes of each other.
 The Commission members provide volunteer hours in the accomplishment of the work of the Commission.
 Responsibilities include developing community education programs, investigating and mediating instances of discrimination of groups or individuals.
 Staff support is provided by the Community Development Administrator, (760) 323-8198.

-A five-member board whose members meet on the fourth Thursday of each month at 3:00 p.m. in the Large Conference Room at City Hall.
+A five-member board whose members meet on the first Wednesday of each month at 5:30 p.m.
 The Board reviews and amends library policy, reviews progress reports, discusses immediate and long-range library planning, prepares an annual budget, administers the Library Trust Fund, and prepares an annual report for the City Council and State Library.
 Staff support is provided by the City Librarian, (760) 322-8375.
-Additional information on the Board of Library Trustees.

 A nine-member commission created to review and make recommendations to the City Council on the use of funds generated by the implementation of Measure "J," a 1% transactions, sales, and use tax for a specific period.
-This commission meets on the third Thursday of each month at 4:00 p.m. in the Large Conference Room at City Hall.
+This commission meets on the third Thursday of each month at 5:30 p.m.
 Staff support is provided by the Finance Department, (760) 323-8229.

-A 10-member commission, including one non-voting member from the Palm Springs Unified School District, whose members meet on the third Tuesday of each month at 2:30 p.m. in the Large Conference Room at City Hall.
+A 10-member commission, including one non-voting member from the Palm Springs Unified School District, whose members meet on the fourth Monday of each month at 5:30 p.m.
 The Commission functions in an advisory capacity to the City Council on matters relating to existing and proposed human services programs, planning and monitoring of parks and recreational services, operations of the municipal golf course, special events, and leisure services programs and activities.
 The Parks and Recreation Department provides staff support, (760) 323-8277.

-A seven-member commission whose members meet on the second and fourth Wednesdays of each month at 1:30 p.m. in the Council Chamber at City Hall.
+A seven-member commission whose members meet on the second and fourth Wednesdays of each month at 5:30 p.m.
 This Commission reviews applications and construction plans for development within the City.
 It further reviews and recommends action on all matters concerning the City's General Plan, Capital Improvement Program, zoning regulations and environmental matters.
 On items requiring public hearings, it receives public testimony and considers public opinion.
 Most of the Commission's decisions are final, and are subject to appeal to the City Council.
 Staff support is provided by the Planning Department, (760) 323-8245.

-A seven-member commission whose members meet on the second Thursday of each month at 4:00 p.m. in the Large Conference Room at City Hall.
+A seven-member commission whose members meet on the third Wednesday of each month at 5:30 p.m.
 This Commission is responsible for procuring and placing visual art in and around the city of Palm Springs.
 Staff support is provided by the Community and Economic Development Department, (760) 778-8408.

 A five-member commission, which does not have regularly scheduled meetings, but meets as-needed.
 This Commission is empowered to hear and decide petitions for hardship rent increases, interpret the rent control ordinance of the City, rule upon the propriety of actions or proposed actions under the terms of the ordinance, and make recommendations to the City Council on matters relating to rent control.
 The decisions of this group are final and may not be appealed to the City Council.
 Staff support is provided by the Community and Economic Development Department, (760) 323-8264.

-An eleven-member commission whose members meet on the third Tuesday of each month at 5:00 p.m. in the Large Conference Room at City Hall.
+An eleven-member commission whose members meet on the third Tuesday of each month at 5:30 p.m.
 The Commission reviews and makes recommendations to the City Council on issues relating to energy and natural resources conservation, educational programs and natural resource issues including water conservation, air pollution, waste management and recycling.
 Staff support is provided by the Manager of Sustainability, (760) 323-8214.

-A seven-member board whose members meet on the second and fourth Tuesday of each month at 3:30 p.m., in the Large Conference Room at City Hall.
+A seven-member board whose members meet on the second and fourth Tuesday of each month at 5:30 p.m..
 The Board was established to review and approve VillageFest vendors, interpret and apply rules and regulations approved by the City Council, suspend or revoke permits, and advise the City Council on matters relating to VillageFest.
 The VillageFest Coordinator assigned to the Parks and Recreation Department provides staff support, (760) 320-3781.